Adoption Procedures

 Are you ready?

 The first question to ask yourself is if you are ready to get a dog.
 Owning a dog of any breed is a huge responsibility and should not be undertaken without adequate thought and planning.
 Is your fence completed and secure?
-What will you do with the dog when you’re at work or running errands?
+What will you do with the dog when you are at work or running errands?
 How will you exercise the dog?
 Do you have a vet?
 Where will the dog stay when you go on a trip?
 These and other issues need to be planned for in advance.
-Please make sure you are ready before applying as it is frustrating and time consuming for our volunteers to call and schedule someone to meet a dog only to have them decide that they’re not ready.
+Please make sure you are ready before applying as it is frustrating and time consuming for our volunteers to call and schedule someone to meet a dog only to have them decide that they are not ready.
 Additionally, owning a dog is expensive and we want our adopters to understand that we expect them to make a life time commitment to their dog including providing necessary vet care in the event their dog becomes injured or ill.
-You can expect to spend $800 or more per year for food, toys, grooming and routine vet care.
+You can expect to spend over $1,200 per year (that is $100 each month) for food, toys, grooming and routine vet care.
 Boarding a dog while you’re on vacation is another expense that needs to be planned for.
-Should the dog become ill or injured and require surgery, vet expenses for that incident alone might run well over $2000.
+Should the dog become ill or injured and require surgery, vet expenses for that incident alone might run into the thousands of dollars which is the reason that many people buy pet insurance.

 What is the best dog for you?